4.6 Access to quality services

 Young people living in special housing accommodations require a minimum of accompaniment designed to stabilise these individuals on the psychological, social and relational level.

 Some municipalities have already established this kind of sheltered living arrangement.
-Other municipalities should follow the lead.
+Around ten social services currently provide special housing accomodations for young people in twenty municipalities; other municipalities should follow the lead.
 A network of projects on the local level will be set up in order to create synergies between the different projects.

-The National Agency for Children (ONE; Office national de l’enfance) is an administration placed under the authority of the ministry of Education, Children and Youth; it was created by the 2008 law on the child and family aid.
+The National Office for Children (ONE; Office national de l’enfance) is an administration placed under the authority of the Ministry of Education, Children and Youth; it was created by the 2008 law on the child and family aid.

 Income of social inclusion (REVIS; revenu d’inclusion sociale)